not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT-JSON.md

 ## calc

 Allows calculations to be performed on [value](#value)s.
 A *value* can contain a list of calculations.
 First the voltage of the value itself will be determined.
-Subsequently, where each calculation either adds or subtracts another value from the current voltage, multiplies them, or divides the current voltage by the specified value.
+Subsequently, each calculation either adds or subtracts another value from the current voltage, multiplies them, or divides the current voltage by the specified value.

-To safeguard against calculation errors, a division by zero will result in a 0V.
+To safeguard against calculation errors, a division by zero will result in 0V.

-The possible mathematical operations are available as:
+The possible mathematical operations that are available are:

 * `add` or adding a value to the current voltage,
 * `sub` for subtracting a value from the current voltage,